 Voilà!
 So there you have it – nine reasons why you really should SUP Lake Neuchatel.

 So what are you waiting for?
 Hit the lake!

 - Paddleboards are available for rent by the hour at the beach, La Nouvelle Plage, in Estavayer-le-Lac.
 Expect to pay around 20 chf per hour, per board.
 Contact them directly for hours of operation as services are limited in the off-season.

-- 😳 If you can’t resist skinny dipping (who could?!), try not to make too much of a ruckus.
+- If you can’t resist skinny dipping, try not to make too much of a ruckus.
 It might save you from alerting security, being spotlighted, and needing a friend to do some fancy talkin’ to get you out of paying a fine.